-Construction Trades Apprenticeship Program Offered at MCC-Business & Technology
+Construction Trades Apprenticeship Program

 These degree completion programs grant college credit by certification for certain federally approved apprenticeship programs.
 An eligible apprenticeship must contain a minimum 450 clock hours of classroom instruction and a program-specific number of clock hours of on-the-job training.
 Thirty to forty-two hours of MCC credit leading toward an AAS in Industrial Technology will be awarded upon completion of 15 hours of MCC coursework and receipt of a certificate and/or journeyman card for the appropriate craft.